 - Installing drip guarding to protect the car from potential leakages

 Have an in-depth talk with auto transport companies to determine what safety measures they can employ.
-Of course, the more the safety measures you request, the higher the shipping cost.
+Of course, the more safety measures you request, the higher the shipping cost.

 Does your collector car have insurance coverage?
-Often, that policy will not compensate damages during transit.
+Often, that policy will not compensate for damages during transit.
 That, plus the fact that the carrier’s insurance might have a liability limit is reason enough to purchase more coverage.
 Find a policy that can cover the replacement cost of your classic car.